-Static IP address: Before directly going to learn how to connect Raspberry Pi remotely.
+Before directly going to learn how to connect Raspberry Pi remotely.
 It is much needed to configure a static IP address to the Pi.
-There are two ways to configure static IP address to the Pi.
+There are two ways to configure a static IP address to the Pi.

-To assign a static lease to Pi, note down the mac address of the network interface of the Pi using ‘ifconfig’ command. and make an entry on the router and map the mac address of Pi to an IP address.
+To assign a static lease to Pi, note down the mac address of the network interface of the Pi using ‘ifconfig’ command.
+And make an entry on the router and map the mac address of Pi to an IP address.
 This configuration allows the router to never expire the lease and keep the IP static.
-We didn’t cover how to make this change on the router as the steps may differ on each router module.
+We can’t cover how to make this change on the router as the steps may differ on each router model.
 Please go through your router’s user manual to set the configurations on your router.

 - Hit a WiFi symbol or LAN symbol and select network settings on the drop-down menu.

-2. Enter the IP address, Router, and DNS server’s IP address and hit apply and close.
+2. Select the correct Interface.
+Enter the IP address, Router, and DNS server’s IP address and hit apply and close.

 All right, now we are set to go.
 There are several ways to connect Pi remotely.
 We are going to tell you the five most commonly used methods in this article.